 - How to Stop Your Child from Whining and Speak Politely Instead

-Your turn: When have you told your child to stop crying?
+Tell me in the comments: Should you tell your child to stop crying?